-This gingerbread layer cake with cinnamon cream cheese frosting is simply perfect for Christmas celebrations!
+This Gingerbread Cake with Cinnamon Cream Cheese Frosting is simply perfect for Christmas celebrations!
+Easy to make and utterly delicious.
 Decorate with gingerbread cookies or meringue kisses.

 Recipe posted December 2014 – recipe updated December 2018